ScryEngineering/scrygroup.com/content/tutorial-pages/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 ```

 Honestly this is a bit annoying, and the error message is very poor here.
-As far as I understand this is an issue with how mypy internally tracks state, it assigns one variable to keep track of the types of variables as the program flows through.
+As far as I understand, this is an issue with how mypy internally tracks state.
+It assigns one variable to keep track of the types of variables as the program flows through.
-Because of how it parses the code mypy doesn't quite recognize that `self.exp_dir` here can only even be the type `str`.
+Because of how it parses the code, mypy doesn't quite recognize that `self.exp_dir` here can only even be the type `str`.
 So I made a nasty hack to work around this:

 ```python